Canary Island General Indirect Tax (IGIC) and other tax advantages in the Canary Islands

 • Deduction for investments in fixed assets: It entails a reduction in corporate income tax equivalent to 25% of the amount earmarked for the acquisition of fixed assets.

-• Deduction for investment in R&D+i and film productions: It includes a deduction for R&D and technological innovation, from 45% to 75%, and a reduction of between 45% and 50% for national and international audiovisual productions.
+• Deduction for investment in R&D+i and audiovisual productions: Includes the deduction for R&D and Technological Innovation, ranging from 45% to 75%, as well as a reduction of between 45% and 54% on national and international audiovisual productions, provided they comply with the requisites and within the legal limits established for this purpose.

 Contenido